Rhelli/Shoes-Github-API/README.md

             `gem install bundler`

     - Install the needed Gems for Gitshoes.
-Enter the following into your terminal (n.b. **not** the repository):
+Enter the following into your terminal (this is gloabl, **not** just the repository):

             `bundle install`